gacheruevans/Room-Allocation-CLI/README.md

 		python run.py -i

-## A room allocation system for one of Andela’s facilities.
-The following are the tasks needed to be accomplished;
+## The following are the tasks that were needed to be accomplished;

     1. create_room <room_name>...
         - Creates rooms in Amity.
 Using this command I should be able to create as many rooms as possible by